Program Faculty

 HDFS faculty are national leaders focused on interdisciplinary research and teaching across four signature areas:

-To contact faculty please go to their college profile pages, linked from their names.
+To contact faculty please visit their profile pages linked from their names.

-Teresa's teaching is guided by social responsibility, compassion, real-world experiences, and love for the subject matter.
-Students engage in inquiry-based learning with interdisciplinary content to recognize the critical importance of gender and culture, diversity, and contemporary and global perspectives.
+Teresa's teaching is guided by social responsibility, compassion, real-world experiences, and a love for the subject matter.
+Students engage in inquiry-based learning with interdisciplinary content to recognize the critical importance of gender, culture, diversity, and contemporary and global perspectives.

 Associate Professor